-This healthy Greek quinoa salad features baby spinach, tomatoes, cucumber, red onion, feta cheese, almonds and a tangy lemon dressing.
+This healthy Greek quinoa salad features baby spinach, tomatoes, cucumber, red onion, feta cheese and a tangy lemon dressing.
 Works as a make-ahead lunch option and is a total crowd pleaser at summer cookouts.

 I also left the beans out this time around since I know not everyone is a fan, but feel free to add white beans or chickpeas if you’d like.
 They’re a great addition — especially if you’re serving this as a main rather than a side dish.

-I whipped up this salad to serve alongside roasted chicken for dinner on Friday night and then Isaac and I used the leftovers as a salad topping throughout the weekend.
-We both loved the flavor and agreed that the cucumbers, almonds and feta were a good addition.
-Having a big batch of this in the fridge made mealtime almost effortless this weekend.
-I’m actually tempted to make another batch today for the week!
+I whipped up this salad to serve alongside roasted chicken for dinner and then Isaac and I used the leftovers as a salad topping.
+We both loved the flavor and agreed that the cucumbers, almonds and feta cheese were a good addition.
+Having a big batch of this in the fridge made mealtime almost effortless.
+I’m tempted to make a batch weekly!